prime31/Nez/Nez.Persistence/JSON_README.md

 ## Advanced: JsonTypeConverter for custom encoding/decoding

 Json lets you fully take over the encoding to JSON and the conversion back to a strongly typed object.
 You can do this by creating an `JsonTypeConverter<T>` and implementing the abstract methods.
 Any time Json comes accross an object of Type `T` it will pass it off to your `JsonObjectConverter`.
-Note that you can turn down the job by overriding `CanRead` or `CanWrite`.
+Note that you can turn down the job by overriding `CanConvert` or `CanWrite` properties.

 The `WriteJson` method will be passed a `IJsonEncoder` which can be used to write the JSON for your object.
 The `ConvertToObject` method will be passed an `IObjectConverter` which can be used to convert the raw data back into your object.